josdejong/svelte-jsoneditor/README.md

     }
     ```

-- `onTransform(operations: JSONPatchDocument) : JSONPatchDocument | undefined`.
-  Intercept a transform operation.
-The returned operations will be applied.
-This makes it possible to adjust the transform operations, or effectively cancel it by returning an empty JSONPatchDocument.
-When `undefined` is returned, the original `operations` will be applied.
 - `onFocus()` callback fired when the editor got focus.
 - `onBlur()` callback fired when the editor lost focus.